-Acetaminophen (paracetamol) is a medication widely used around the world used to treat fever and pain.
+Acetaminophen (paracetamol) is a medication widely used around the world used to treat fever and pain, but is it safe to use during pregnancy?

 To study the risks associated with using paracetamol at mid-stages of pregnancy, researchers from the University of Bristol examined the association between paracetamol intake during pregnancy and the behavioral changes in children.
 The results of the study were recently published in Paediatric and Perinatal Epidemiology.